AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Chapter 1.md

 - _Parameter_: a variable in a problem that has not been assigned a specific value yet.
 - _Algorithm_: Step by step procedure that produces an answer to a question.
 - _Time Complexity Analysis_: How many times is the basic operation done for each value of the input size.
+- _Every-case Time Complexity_: When the number of times of the basic operation is done on an input size n(T(n)) is always the same (like sequential search).